 |Walt Disney’s Fantasia movie poster|

-In my previous post, Walt Disney’s Fantasia – Part 1, I gave a quick background of the movie and then covered the first three segments of the film, which included Toccata and Fugue in D Minor by Johannes Sebastian Bach, The Nutcracker Suite by Pytor Illyich Tchaikovsky, and The Sorcerer’s Apprentice by Paul Dukas.
+In my previous post, Walt Disney’s Fantasia – Part 1, I gave a quick background of the movie and then covered the first three segments of the film, which included Toccata and Fugue in D Minor by Johannes Sebastian Bach, The Nutcracker Suite by Pytor Illyor Tchaikovsky, and The Sorcerer’s Apprentice by Paul Dukas.

 There are eight total segments and in Part 2, I will complete the last five segments.

-4) The Rite of Spring is the fourth segment and is based on the musical score by Igor Stravinsky.
+This is the fourth segment and is based on the musical score by Igor Stravinsky.
 The Disney version depicts the Earth’s beginnings from an evolutionary point of view.
 The piece begins with the formation of the Earth and ends with the extinction of the dinosaurs.

 Whether you are an evolutionist or a creationist, your children should learn what other people believe and the arguments for and against both theories.
-The only way to have intelligent debate and open dialog is to educate yourself and your children.
+The only way to have an intelligent debate and open dialog is to educate yourself and your children.

 Volcanoes and Lava:

 Make a volcano with your child.
 There are many different ideas to creating volcanoes with objects you have around the home including food items.
 Check out this website – Ten Ways to Make a Volcano.

 Landforms: Learn about how various landforms were created.

 Carnivores, omnivores and herbivores are depicted in this film.
 Discuss and teach the differences of each.
 For older children, the differences can be expanded upon to include the teeth and stomachs of each type of eater.